Posted: Wednesday, March 16, 2016

 “Being able to sit down on a Saturday morning with a cup of coffee and participate in Discovery Education PD instead of having to muster up energy after a long day of work to sit through a two-hour discussion right after school is wonderful.
 This has really motivated me to offering more online classes for my faculty, and they are really receptive to it.” – Allison Barton, Technology Integration Specialist, Greenville Sr. High Academy

-For more information about upcoming professional development opportunities, please contact any member of the Instructional Technology Team or visit the Instructional Technology Website.
+For more information about upcoming professional development opportunities, please contact any member of the Instructional Technology Team.

 Email this page.
 Print this page.